Burd3n/30-Days-Of-Python/old_files/readme13-15.md

 1. Declare a function called get_string_lists which takes an list as a parameter and then returns an list only with string items.
 1. Use reduce to sum all the numbers in the numbers list.
 1. Use reduce to concatenate all the countries and to produce this sentence: Estonia, Singapore, Sweden, Denmark, Norway, and IceLand are north European countries
-1. Declare a function called categorize_countries which returns an list of countries which have some common pattern(you find the [countries list](https://github.com/Fname/30-Days-Of-Python/blob/master/data/countries.py) in this repository as countries.js(eg 'land', 'ia', 'island', 'stan')).
+1. Declare a function called categorize_countries which returns an list of countries which have some common pattern(you find the [countries list](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/countries.py) in this repository as countries.js(eg 'land', 'ia', 'island', 'stan')).
 1. Create a function which return a list of dictionary, which is the letter and the number of times the letter used to start a name of a country.
 1. Declare a get_first_ten_countries function and return an list of ten countries from the countries.js list in the data folder.
 1. Declare a get_last_ten_countries function which which returns the last ten countries in the countries list.
-1. Find out which letter is used many times as initial for a country name from the [countries list](https://github.com/Fname/30-Days-Of-Python/blob/master/data/countries-data.py)(eg. Singapore, Fiji, France etc)
+1. Find out which letter is used many times as initial for a country name from the [countries list](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/countries-data.py)(eg. Singapore, Fiji, France etc)
 1. Use the countries_data.py file information, in the data folder.
    - Sort countries by name, by capital, by population
    - Sort out the ten most spoken languages by location.
    - Sort out the ten most populated countries.

-# 📘 Day 15
+# 📘 lesson 15

 ## Python Error Types